alemesa/mapbox-covid19/TUTORIAL.md

 Thus, if for instance, we have `75000` cases mapbox will create a radius of `37.5` as a midpoint between 25 and 50.

-🗒️`NOTE`: Mapbox will properly scale the radius as you zoom in.

 🗒️`NOTE`: You might need to change this range as the virus increases in numbers since sadly 100000 will be the norm and not the upper limit.

-For our tutorial we will use a specific scale system:
+For our tutorial we won't use a fully linear approach, our scale system will have some steps to better represent the data, but the interpolation between these will be linear.

+This is how it looks but feel free to tweak it:

 ```diff
 paint: {